 That’s right: they want you to commit copyright infringement, so rather than the small potatoes of licensing a picture for $20 per year, they are hoping to land $2,000 from those who don’t know their rights.

 Don’t worry.
 Here are your options.

-According to an article by Samuelson-Glushko, you have options if you receive an invoice from a law office.
+According to an article by the Samuelson-Glushko Canadian Internet Policy and Public Interest Clinic, you have options if you receive an invoice from a law office.
 You could: